idbrii/notes/_posts/2018-05-08-general-perf.md

 ## DOP

-Watch [CppCon 2014: Mike Acton "Data-Oriented Design and C++"](https://www.youtube.com/watch?v=rX0ItVEVjHc), because it explains the motivation of why to do DOP.
-The speaker, Mike Acton, is now working on ECS at Unity.
+Watch [CppCon 2014: Mike Acton "Data-Oriented Design and C++"](https://www.youtube.com/watch?v=rX0ItVEVjHc) ([slides](https://neil3d.github.io/assets/img/ecs/DOD-Cpp.pdf)), because it explains the motivation for Data-Oriented Processing.
+The speaker, Mike Acton, was engine director at Insomniac and later a major driver of [ECS](https://en.wikipedia.org/wiki/Entity_component_system)/[DOTS](https://unity.com/dots) at Unity.
 You can also read [his code review of Ogre](https://www.bounceapp.com/116294) and the Ogre team's [very reasonable response](http://www.yosoygames.com.ar/wp/2013/11/on-mike-actons-review-of-ogrenode-cpp/).

+See also Andreas Fredriksson's [Optimizable Code](https://deplinenoise.wordpress.com/2013/12/28/optimizable-code/) article that Mike Acton discusses in that DOD talk.

-If all of those are too long, then his [Typical C++ Bullshit](https://macton.smugmug.com/Other/2008-07-15-by-Eye-Fi/n-xmKDH/i-BrHWXdJ) is a quick primer using a specific example for how iterating objects is bad.
+If all of those are too long, then his [Typical C++ Bullshit](https://macton.smugmug.com/Other/2008-07-15-by-Eye-Fi/n-xmKDH/i-BrHWXdJ) (now offline [even on wayback](http://web.archive.org/web/20130919114604/http://macton.smugmug.com/gallery/8936708_T6zQX#!p=4&n=15)) is a quick primer using a specific example for how iterating objects is bad.

 ## SOA vs AOS